boolsi/boolsi/README.md

     C: any
 ```
 ### Fixed nodes
-Section `fixed nodes` allows to define nodes whose state doesn't change
+Section `fixed nodes` allows to define the nodes whose state doesn't change
 throughout a simulation.
-Setting node to a fixed state `0` or `1` simply
+Setting a node to a fixed state `0` or `1` simply
 overrides its update rule with a constant, while `any` sets it to both
 `0` and `1` in separate simulations.
 Their counterparts with `?` (`0?`,
 `1?`, or `any?`) will simulate with both regular and overridden update